pandurangpatil/llm-chat/initial-design.md

   - Call model (local Ollama if ollama provider; otherwise provider using decrypted user API key)
   - If `stream=true`, return SSE stream of tokens; else wait for final reply
   - Save assistant message as partial then complete
-  - Enqueue summarization job for that (thread,model)
+  - Trigger async summarization (non-blocking) for that (thread,model)
 - `PATCH /api/threads/:threadId/title` — auth required update title
-- `POST /api/threads/:threadId/models/:modelId/summarize` — internal endpoint to force summary update (invoked by worker/Cloud Tasks or admin)
+- `POST /api/threads/:threadId/models/:modelId/summarize` — User or admin endpoint to manually trigger/regenerate summary.
+Returns the summary text which can be displayed in UI under the thread

 ### Admin & utilities (invoked as Cloud Function / CLI)